rishavchanda/Trackify/README.md

-# Taskify
+# Trackify

-Taskify is a web application designed to streamline task management and enhance productivity in the workplace.
+Trackify is a web application designed to streamline task management and enhance productivity in the workplace.
 It provides a user-friendly interface for employers to keep track of their employees' daily work activities and empowers employees to log their tasks efficiently.

 ## Features

 - User Authentication:

   - Admin Login: Admins can access the system using their unique username and password to manage employee data and tasks.
   - Employee Login: Employees can log in with their credentials to add and view their tasks.

 - Employee Management:

   - Admin Dashboard: The admin has the ability to add employees, deactivate accounts, and view a list of all employees.
   - Employee Profile Update: Employees can update their profile information and password, except for the email ID.

 - Task Management:
   - Add Tasks: Employees can log tasks for each day, including task description, type (break, meeting, or work), start time, and duration.
   - Date Filtering: Users can filter and view tasks and associated graphical information for specific dates.
 - Graphical Information:
   - Pie Charts: Two pie charts display task distribution for the current day and the previous day, categorized by break, meeting, and work.
   - Stacked Bar Chart: A stacked bar chart provides a weekly overview, showing the distribution of not working (including breaks), working (work tasks), and meetings.

 ## Getting Started

 ### Pre-requisites

 1. Install [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/).
 2. Create a [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) account and set up a cluster.

 ### Clone the repository

-1. Clone the repository: `git clone https://github.com/rishavchanda/taskify.git`
+1. Clone the repository: `git clone https://github.com/rishavchanda/Trackify.git`

 ### Configure the client